iKeenRosal/eth_vue/README.md

 3. Listing games

 ### Current Status
-1. Need Allow edit of the game

-    a.
-How can I repopulate the selected 'select' option on edit form? is there such a thing as

-    b.
-Need to add 'cancel' button within edit form

-2. Need to allow delition of the game
+1. Need to allow delition of the game
-3. Need to connect to the database
+2. Need to connect to the database
-4. Add sorting of table columns
+3. Add sorting of table columns
-5. Add pagination
+4. Add pagination
-6. Add search function
+5. Add search function
-7. Fix/alter design according to reviewer
+6. Fix/alter design according to reviewer